vipinc99/Medical_Chatbot/README.md

-# 🩺 Medical Chatbot Agent using LangChain + PubMed + FAISS
+# 🩺 Medical Chatbot Agent

 This project is an AI-powered medical chatbot built using **LangChain**, **Mistral-7B**, and **FAISS**, capable of answering medical questions by combining internal clinical documents with live PubMed search.
 It uses an **Agentic RAG** setup to dynamically choose between two tools: